LINTON PARK ALMSHOUSES (formerly Sir Anthony Mayne’s Almshouses)

 Residents are appointed by the Trustees and contribute to the upkeep of the property by way of a weekly maintenance contribution, which is set in line with the Rent Officer’s recommendations for a fair rent.
 This includes heating, hot water and other facilities.

-If you would be interested in learning more about the Almshouses, or to go on a waiting list, please contact the Clerk or the Chairman of the Trustees.
-When vacancies occur the vacancy is advertised locally and prospective residents interviewed by the Trustees.
-Preference is given to those having connections with Linton, but appointments are made on a needs basis.
+If you are interested in learning more about the Almshouses please contact the Clerk or the Chairman of the Trustees.
+Vacancies are advertised locally and prospective residents interviewed by the Trustees.

 Who to contact?